NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

     WantedBy=multi-user.target

 Note that in this file ``systemctl`` uses the default config location.
-This location is different depending on the instalation method used.
+This location is different depending on the installation method used.
 In this case the default config file is located at :file:`/usr/local/etc/unbound`.
 We need to copy the config that we are going to use here.